Are you ready for your next build but aren’t sure what type of case you need?

 Before you go buying your GPU, CPU, and all the other good stuff, it helps to know what type of build you're going for.

-Two of the most common PC cases you’ll find are the mid tower and full tower cases, but what exactly are the differences between the two?
+Two of the most common PC cases you’ll find is the mid-tower and full-tower cases, but what exactly are the differences between the two?
 We break it down for you here.

 |Mid Tower Cases||Full Tower Cases|